TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Per-character settings to store within entropy
+	- They could be stored inside the per-character entropy itself
+	- The cosmos-ready entropy could hold it, but the packed one would simply take it from the settings
+	- Any change to settings to these would go along the client_commands channel
+	- pros
+		- We can save on the mouse movements
+		- We could compress them even down to two bytes per movement in the most optimistic case
+		- just one bit to determine the range

 - In-game tip system
 	- Contextual
 		- Press "E" to defuse the bomb.